 The Cashew Apple Doesn’t Fall Far from the Tree

-In the small village of Cataputa, Mozambique, Carlos Lássimo grafted cashew seedlings with his 10-year-old son, Adamo.
-Just as Carlos had learned about cashew production from his father, he taught his son traditional farming knowledge, which has been passed on from generation to generation.
-He also passed down proven skills and practices that he gained through his work with TechnoServe, through a program called MozaCajú.
+In the small village of Cataputa in the northern province of Cabo Delgado, Mozambique, Carlos Lássimo grafts cashew seedlings with his 10-year-old son, Adamo.
+Just as Lássimo learned about cashew production from his father, he is teaching his son traditional farming knowledge, which is typically passed on from generation to generation.
+However, Lássimo is sharing more than traditional knowledge with his son.
+He is also sharing new and expanded knowledge that he has gained through his work with MozaCajú as a promoter and seedling producer.